devoldemar/WavesPhpAPI/README.md

 $txn = new \Wavesapi\Transaction();
 // transaction's data by its id
 $txn->getById($txn_id);
-// latest transactions by the given account address
+// latest transactions by a given address
 $txn->getByAccount($addr, $limit);
 ```
 ### Assets